dwillis/systems-for-reporting/syllabus.md

 There are no textbooks for this course.
 We will have regular readings chosen from professional work, government documents and other sources.
 You will be expected to read materials before class and to discuss them in class.
 Post any questions you might have about a reading to the class’s GitHub project as an issue and flag it appropriately so it can be resolved in advance or discussed in class.

-### Course Description and Goals
+### Course Description and Goals/Learning Outcomes

 This course will teach students how to use data and technology to craft a systematic approach to beat reporting, or to build what you could call a reporter’s exoskeleton.
 Such a system would make it easier for a journalist to place news in context or spot interesting and potentially newsworthy events.

 As an example of this, consider the Supreme Court: each ruling is in itself a potential story and also one part of the life of a changing institution that draws on previous cases and is influenced by judges' past and present actions.
 Being able to place a ruling in context -- is this out of character for this court, or for any Supreme Court in history? -- is a valuable skill for a journalist.
 Collecting the information needed to provide this context can also help the journalist produce better questions and ideas.
 That collection effort is rarely simple, but advances in technology make it possible in a variety of circumstances.

-Together, we'll work with some of the tools for building system for reporting: spreadsheets, databases, pattern matching and some programming, including web scraping and building useful but simple sites for reporting.
+Students will work with some of the tools for building system for reporting: spreadsheets, databases, pattern matching and some programming, including web scraping and building useful but simple sites for reporting.
 Students will work in small teams to choose a beat, research data sources around it and develop a web-based system to surface useful and unusual aspects of the data.
 You will be doing some work that qualifies as "computer programming" in this course, but it is not a programming course.
 This is a course about using computers and software to make you a better journalist.

-One of the goals is to create and deploy simple tools and systems that could be evaluated and used by journalists at the university and in the professional world.
+Students will learn to create and deploy simple tools and systems that could be evaluated and used by journalists at the university and in the professional world.
 These could range from tools that capture and broadcast key information from government data to simple Web sites that make it easier to compare changes over time or data from different geographic areas.
 Some examples:

   * [Mentions of ProPublica in Congressional Record](http://dwillis.github.io/paper-of-record/?apikey=474754a0d230cc71b31b8bf6d313b70c&notify=false)
   * [Itemizer](https://projects.propublica.org/itemizer/)